How to Fix Hard food disposer noise on GE Profile PDT755SYRFS

 How do I access the hard food disposer on the GE Profile PDT755SYRFS for inspection?

-Remove the lower dish rack and unscrew the spray arm to expose the disposer cover at the bottom of the tub.
-Always disconnect power before performing any internal inspection.
+To access the disposer, remove the lower dish rack and unscrew the spray arm to expose the disposer cover at the bottom of the tub.
+Always disconnect power before inspecting any internal parts.